 I am a member of multiple schools.
 For how many schools can I be an admin?

 You can be an admin of as many schools as you are a member.

 I am an admin, but I am unable to access the Admin Console.

-If you are admin, you must be able to see the Gear/Settings icon near the school name on your school wall.
+If you are admin, you must be able to see the Admin button near the school name on your school wall.
 If you are unable to see the icon, then you are probably not designated as an admin.
 Please contact our support

 to ensure that you are designated as an admin.

 How many admins can be designated for a school community?